Zerodha logo

 Hybrid mutual funds sold from 23rd July 2024 onwards 24 months 12.5% Slab rate

 Did you know?
-Dividends from non-equity schemes will be given after deducting DDT (Dividend Distribution Tax) which is 28.84%.
-So, it is best to choose a growth-oriented scheme in this case.
+Dividends from non-equity schemes will be given after deducting DDT (Dividend Distribution Tax), which is 28.84%.